 Do Not Consent to Chemical Tests Until Police Get a Warrant

-Field sobriety and chemical testing are tools the state uses to build a stronger case against you.
+Field sobriety and chemical tests are designed to give the state more evidence.
 The best way to keep that evidence out of the state’s hands is to refuse all tests unless and until a judge issues a warrant.
 Police officers may warn you about an automatic one-year license suspension, but our Chatham, IL DUI lawyers can still fight that suspension in court.

 Contact a DUI Lawyer Immediately